csci141/Labs/202440/Lab5/lab5.md

 ### Triple-Quoted Strings

-Notice that the lines directly after after the function header (the line with the `def` keyword) contain a **triple-quoted string**.
+Notice that the lines directly after the function header (the line with the `def` keyword) contain a **triple-quoted string**.
 Enclosing a string in triple quotes is like using single or double quotes, except that newlines are allowed in triple-quoted strings.

 ```
 my_str = "a normal string